 Equip yourself with the theory and practical tools to deliver experience-based learning that develops skills, improves performance and drives behavioural change.

 In a fast-paced and innovative world, traditional training methods can no longer be relied on to improve performance, engagement or promote behavioural change.
-Experience-based learning is more affordable, appealing and effective than ever before.
-Experiential Learning combines in-depth theory with international case studies from companies including Interface, Shell and the UK National Health Service (NHS) and numerous practical tools to consider when developing and delivering learning experiences in either for-profit or not-for-profit organizations.
+Experience-based learning, in which the experience is central to the learning process, is more affordable, appealing and effective than ever before.
+Experiential Learning combines in-depth theory with international case studies from companies including KidZania, Shell and the UK National Health Service (NHS) and numerous practical tools for developing and delivering learning experiences in both for-profit and not-for-profit organizations.
 It presents a simple model, the Learning Combination Lock, which enables trainers, coaches, facilitators and educators to select the best strategies for their circumstances to maximize comprehension, knowledge retention and application.
-Essential reading for anyone designing and delivering learning experiences, it covers experiential learning activities, experience and intelligence, coaching and facilitation, best practice and ethics, learning environments (both indoor and outdoor) and working with the senses and emotions to help promote behavioural change.
+Essential reading for anyone designing and delivering learning experiences, it covers areas such as experiential learning activities, indoor and outdoor learning environments, creative learning, working with the senses and emotions to help promote learning, and reviewing and evaluating initiatives.

 Full of creative ideas that can be used by trainers and facilitators to develop their range of skills.

 People Management (about a previous edition)

 Even very accomplished developers can undoubtedly find many ideas to expand the design options upon which they can draw.

 Leadership and Organizational Development Journal (about a previous edition)

 Colin Beard is a professor and National Teaching Fellow at Sheffield Business School.
 He works with leading global public and private organizations to design and facilitate experiential learning strategies.
 He is the author of The Experiential Learning Toolkit, also published by Kogan Page.